April 20th, 2012

 but those socialist are in most cases just kicking our butts -- n healthcare, unemployment, exports, and, of course, energy.
 When are we going to quit criticizing the style of government of countries that are out "capitalist-ing" us, and yet still have lower inequality of wealth and income, a higher quality of life, generally, and lower unemployment rates, higher exports, and a healthier, higher quality of life and general well-being.
 When are we going to stomp chanting "American exceptionalism", when the only exceptions are full employment, high exports, universal healthcare, and an innovative and forward looking domestic solar energy policy and program.
 When do we hang our heads in shame -- and admit that the Emperor has no longer has any clothes?

-By Frank Glenn • Posted in German Solar
+By Byronn Glenn • Posted in German Solar